grinnell-cs/csc151-images/_handouts/taking-notes.md

 Final thoughts
 --------------

-Take notes.
+TLDR; Take notes.
 Realize that there are different ways to take notes.
 Explore options, and see what works best for you.
 But take notes.